h15200/notes/aws.md

 - Kay pairs: provide secure login information with SSH
 - Security groups: Firewall that enables you to specify the protocols, ports, and IP ranges that can reach your instances

+### Elastic IP

+- public ip addresses get rotated over time, so always best to link an elastic ip to EC2 instances so it's static

 ## AMI (amazon machine images & instances)

 From an AMI, you launch an EC2 instance, which is a copy of the AMI running as a virtual server in the cloud.
 You can launch multiple instances of an AMI.